-The Best Oral Presentation Award is judged by conference delegates and approved by the Technical Program Co-Chairs, whilst the other three awards are judged by the Technical Program Committee.
-All four awards will be presented during the final plenary session on Thursday, 29 May 2025.
+The Alan Prince Award and the Dr Steve Mackie Award are judged by the Technical Program Committee.
+The Best Oral Presentation Award and Best Visual Presentation Award is judged by conference delegates and approved by the Technical Program Co-Chairs.
+All four awards will be presented during the final plenary session on Thursday, 21 May 2026.
 All award results are final.